Transcript #66: Wait, NoSQL with ACID and transactions?

 21:18 Thank you for listening to Python Bytes.

-21:19 Follow the show on Twitter via @PythonBytes.
+21:19 Follow the show on Twitter via @pythonbytes.

 21:22 that's Python bytes as in B Y T E S and get the full show notes at Python bytes dot FM.
 If you have a news item you want featured, just visit Python by set of him and send it our way.
-We're always on the lookout for sharing something cool on behalf of myself and Brian Akin.
+We're always on the lookout for sharing something cool on behalf of myself and Brian Okken.
 This is Michael Kennedy.
 Thank you for listening and sharing this podcast with your friends and colleagues.